looorent/jflu/README.md

 * Entity CRUD operations
 * HTTP requests

-This requires Java 8.
-However, feel free to propose any _Pull Request_ to make it compatible with Java 7 if you need it (or simply fork it for your own use).

 This project is decoupled in a set of JAR you can pick up depending on your own dependency needs.
 Default implementation are provided for:
 * Hibernate